0.2

 • SPRAVATO® (esketamine) CIII Nasal Spray is indicated, in conjunction with an oral antidepressant (AD), for the treatment of treatment-resistant depression in adults.

-• It is currently covered by BCBS, Medicare, Aetna, United, Humana, Tricare, and Cigna often with as low as a $10 pharmacy co-pay for each treatment (with commercial insurance) as well as your regular specialist physician co-pay/deductible for each treatment.
+• It is currently covered by BCBS, Medicare, Aetna, United, Humana, and Cigna often with as low as a $10 pharmacy co-pay for each treatment (with commercial insurance) as well as your regular specialist physician co-pay/deductible for each treatment.

 • Our recommended treatment protocol for major depression is 2x per week for 4 weeks followed by 1x per week for 4 weeks and maintenance treatments as needed.
 Patients are required to be in office and monitored by a physician for a minimum of 2 hours during the treatments and have a safe ride home.
 Patients cannot drive until they have a full night’s rest.